-For most small practices, the ideal solution is transcription software such as Dragon Medical Practice Edition 2, which uses an extensive dictionary of medical terms along with cutting edge voice recognition technology to make filling out reports easier and much more accurate.
+For most small practices, the ideal solution is voice recognition software, which uses an extensive dictionary of medical terms along with cutting edge voice recognition technology to make filling out reports easier and much more accurate.

 There are, however, many practices that have yet to move on from the old fashioned method of paying someone to do all of their transcribing for them, whether it’s a transcription service or someone in-house.